 As I relate in my earlier post, ‘Amazing Grace – There’s Magic In The Air‘ : “from the Jaffa Gate, we look out from our balcony in the Imperial Hotel, a late 19th Century mix of trash and treasure, five-star history, and ten-star views”.

-Planning our recent visit to Jerusalem (we were there in May 2014, just two months before the recent events), I wanted to book a hotel that was both historical and conveniently close to The Old City.
+Planning our recent visit to Jerusalem (we were there in May 2014, just two months before the recent events – in 2019, see below) I wanted to book a hotel that was both historical and conveniently close to The Old City.
 I also fancied the idea of staying in a pilgrim hotel so we could witness at first hand the excited comings and goings of the faithful (see my post ‘Messianic Carpet Rides‘).
 The New Imperial Hotel, just inside the Jaffa Gate, was just the ticket.
 And we struck solid gold!
-Stepping down from the Nesher bus on the road outside the famed Walls of Jerusalem, we looked up towards the Jaffa Gate and there, right above us was the imposing facade of the New Imperial Hotel
+Stepping down from the Nesher bus on the road outside the famed Walls of Jerusalem and the Citadel (see: Once in Royals David’s Citadel), we looked up towards the Jaffa Gate and there, right above us was the imposing facade of the New Imperial Hotel

 The Jaffa Gate, in the western wall of the Old City (not to be confused with the ‘Western Wall’ or ‘Kotel’ so revered of Judaism), has traditionally been one of the busiest entrances to Jerusalem.
 Its Arabic name is Bab al Khalil (Gate of the Friend) a reference to Abraham, forefather of both Arabs and Jews.
 The wall bears the inscription in Arabic: “there is no god but Allah, and Abraham is the friend of Allah”.
 Topographically the Gate provided the easiest access, so it’s approaches provided a most convenient camping ground for the many invaders who sought to conquer the city.
 These included Greeks, Romans, Arabs, Frankish Crusaders, Turks, and finally, the British.
 Caliph Omar Ibn al Khatab entered through this gate after Jerusalem’s capture by the Muslims in 638AD.
 As did General Allenby, commander of the British forces which captured Jerusalem in December 1917.